Iamouma/walky/README.md

 Status: 500 Internal Server Error, "Payment Intent creation failed due to a server error.
 Please try again later."

+## Documentation

+For detailed documentation on each endpoint, including request and response formats, explore the Swagger documentation.

-To test all the endpoints, access the swagger documentation, once your server is running, you can access the Swagger documentation by opening a browser and navigate to:
+To access the swagger documentation, once your server is running, open a browser and navigate to:

     http://localhost:5000/api-docs

-to view the interactive Swagger documentation.
+## Contributions

+Contributions are welcome, if you have suggestions for improvements, bug fixes, new features or enahnce the functionality of existing features feel free to contribute.
+Please follow these guidelines.

+  * Fork the repository

+  * Create a new branch for your feature or bug fix

+  * Make your changes and test them thoroughly

+  * Submit a pull request detailing your changes